 Are you looking for a new boiler with extra hot water storage?
 Get your free boiler quotes now.

 - A storage boiler has a hot water tank inside the unit, which keeps a supply of hot water ready to use.

-- If your home has a high demand for hot water, such as everyone getting ready for work or school at the same time, a storage combi boiler is a great option.
+- If your home has a high demand for hot water, such as everyone getting ready at the same time, a storage combi boiler is a great option.